THINK-BANK/DBCheck/README.md

 ### Disaster Recovery Backup

 Built-in disaster recovery backup module powered by the MIT-licensed **autobackup** engine (vendored in-process — no Docker / sidecar required).
 Supports scheduled backups for **MySQL / MariaDB / PostgreSQL / files** with Cron scheduling, retention-day cleanup, and webhook notifications (DingTalk / WeCom / Feishu / email).
-Backup history, health scoring (freshness + success rate), and one-click restore points are available from the "容灾备份" page in the Web UI.
+Backup history, health scoring (freshness + success rate), and one-click restore points are available from the "Disaster recovery backup" page in the Web UI.
 Database passwords are encrypted at rest (Fernet) and masked in API responses.

 ### Shareable Links